MayInstitute/MayInstitute2017/Program3_Intro stat in R/02-rstats.md

 ### Random selection of samples from a larger set

-This particular dataset contains a total of 10 subjects across conditions.
-Suppose we label them from 1 to 14 and randomly would like to select 3 subjects we can do this using the `sample` function.
+Let's assume that we have the population with a total of 10 subjects.
+Suppose we label them from 1 to 10 and randomly would like to select 3 subjects we can do this using the `sample` function.
 When we run `sample` another time, different subjects will be selected.
 Try this a couple times.